imattau/nostr-community-conventions/ncc-06-example/ncc06-relay/README.md

 - Applies TTL/expiry rules deterministically.
 - Verifies the placeholder `k` tag for `wss://` endpoints.
 - Connects to the resolved endpoint and performs a basic NIP-01 `REQ` roundtrip.
+- The resolver now reuses the shared `ncc-06-js` helpers (`choosePreferredEndpoint`, `normalizeLocatorEndpoints`, etc.) so the deterministic logic can be reused by downstream projects and the tests.

+### Testing Enhancements

+- Additional integration scenarios now cover multiple resolvers running concurrently plus a group-wrapped NCC-05 locator so you can observe how the resolver decrypts multi-recipient locators and shares the load; these rely on the deterministic configs produced by `npm run clean-configs`.